tomy137/metabase-sync/README.md

 ## TODO
 ⏹️ Clean up the code, as it's more of a big Hack than a neat solution right now.

 ⏹️ Check if there are any elements on the targets that are no longer needed and remove them.

+⏹️ Add a real translating to this README.md, ChatGPT did this one ! 🤡

 ⏹️ Any ideas?